-VETMED is able to offer additional diagnostic and procedural options to patients including temporary and permanent pacemaker implantations, loop recorder placements as well as both diagnostic and interventional cardiac catheterization.
-Dr. Miller has performed more interventional catheterization procedures than any other veterinarian in the Valley and has published and lectured on the techniques.
+VETMED offers additional diagnostic and procedural options for patients including temporary and permanent pacemaker implantations, loop recorder placements, and diagnostic and interventional cardiac catheterization.

-VETMED’s Cardiac Catherization lab is located within a fully functional surgical suite and is equipped with high resolution flouroscopy and invasive pressure monitory capabilities.
+VETMED’s cardiac catheterization lab is located within a fully functional surgical suite and is equipped with high resolution advanced pressure fluoroscopy monitoring.

 - Congestive Heart Failure

 - Damage to the Heart Muscle or Valves